pwintz/pwintz.github.io/_uc_uaw_gsr_2022-2025_contract/br_11_grievance-and-arbitration_2022-2025.md

 ## K.  SELECTION OF THE ARBITRATOR/PRE-ARBITRATION CONFERENCE

-<div class="lvl2"><b>1.</b> The UAW representative shall contact the designated University official at the <span class="tooltip">Office of the President<span class="tooltip-text">{% assign tooltip_term = site.data.union_glossary | where: "Term", "UC Office of the President" %}{{ tooltip_term[0]["Meaning"] }}</span></span> within thirty (30) calendar days of the appeal to arbitration in order to select an arbitrator from the panels set forth in Appendix B. The arbitrator shall be selected within forty-five (45) calendar days from the date of the appeal.
+<div class="lvl2"><b>1.</b> The UAW representative shall contact the designated University official at the Office of the President within thirty (30) calendar days of the appeal to arbitration in order to select an arbitrator from the panels set forth in Appendix B. The arbitrator shall be selected within forty-five (45) calendar days from the date of the appeal.
 Failure to contact the designated University official within the established time frame shall constitute a withdrawal of the appeal to arbitration.</div>
 <div class="lvl2"><b>2.</b> If the parties cannot agree to an arbitrator from the panels, the parties shall alternately strike one name each from the list of statewide panel members.
 Unless the parties agree otherwise, the party selecting first shall be determined by the flip of a coin.
 The remaining name shall be designated as the arbitrator.</div>
 <div class="lvl2"><b>3.</b> At the Pre-Arbitration Conference, the parties shall:</div>
 <div class="lvl3"><b>a.</b>